OpenMDAO/dymos/mkdocs/docs/getting_started/collocation.md

 1. Over portions of the trajectory, the state is continuous (there are no instantaneous changes in the states)
 2. Over portions of the trajectory, the state is continuous in its first derivative w.r.t. time. (there are no instantaneous changes in the state rates)

-If those two conditions are met, then it's reasonable fit a polynomial to a plot of the state value over time.
+If those two conditions are met, then it's reasonable to fit a polynomial to a plot of the state value over time.
 Given the initial or final value of a state, and values of its rate at some number of points across the trajectory, then a polynomial can be fit whose initial or final value matches, and whose rates match the sampled rates.
 The value of the state at any point throughout the trajectory can then be inferred by interpolating the collocated polynomial.

 Solving this trajectory implicitly basically means _guessing_ values for the states along the trajectory.
-While one could use a power series polynomial coefficients ($a t^2 + b t + c), these coefficients can have vastly different values depending on the shape of the curve, making them difficult to scale numerically.
+While one could use a power series polynomial coefficients ($a t^2 + b t + c$), these coefficients can have vastly different values depending on the shape of the curve, making them difficult to scale numerically.
 Instead, Lagrange interpolating polynomials are typically used, where the actual values to be interpolated at various points are the implicit variables.
 This makes scaling the problem easier, and gives the implicit variables more intuitive meaning, making it easier to provide an initial guess.